+1. Preparation

-- 1. Preparation - a.
+- a.
 The Village manager and village staff are responsible for the preparation of all ballots. - b.
 The order of candidate names on the ballot is determined by lottery at the time that the candidate applications are verified.
 Names are "drawn" by an election committee member with either another member or OMCA staff member present, in person or electronically, to verify order drawn.
 Names will be listed on the ballot according to the order that they were drawn.

-- 2. Mail-in ballots: mail-in ballots are available as provided by the By-Laws. - a.
+2. Mail-in ballots: mail-in ballots are available as provided by the By-Laws.

+- a.
 Each ballot will contain an online voting pin specific to the property address.
-The code should be used to vote online and can only be used one time.
+The pin should be used to vote online and can only be used one time.
 Once the online vote is cast, it cannot be deleted or changed.
 If a property casts an online vote and also sends a mail-in ballot and/or votes in-person, no vote will be counted. - b.
-The ballot will be enclosed in the election mailing and can be used as a mailin ballot if the voter chooses to vote by mail-in ballot. - c.
+The ballot will be enclosed in the election mailing and can be used as a mail-in ballot if the voter chooses to vote by mail-in ballot. - c.
 If choosing to vote by mail-in ballot, the ballot should be submitted by mail in the return envelope provided by the village.
 The Election Committee shall accept mail-in ballots postmarked on or before April 19, 2024 and received by April 26, 2024. - d.
 The return envelope flap of the mail-in ballot shall have space for the sender's Oakland Mills address and a check box indicating that the sender is an owner or lessee.
-By checking the box, the sender shall attest to the fact that they are a valid property owner or valid lease holder at the address listed on the return envelope flap. - e.
-Oakland Mills has a joint Business Reply Mail account with other Columbia villages.
-All mail-in ballots are sent to the Wilde Lake Community Association and held securely by the Wilde Lake Village Manager.
-The Oakland Mills Election Monitor Committee Chair(s) are authorized to obtain Oakland Mills sealed ballots from Wilde Lake and keep the ballots in their possession for validation and counting. - 3.
-Procedures for validating ballots - a.
-Ballots will be validated by the Election Monitor Committee. - b.
-Under the authority of the Election Monitor Committee Chair(s), mail-in ballots will be validated only on election day.
-On election day or during the five days thereafter, all ballots shall be validated and counted. - c.
-All mail-in ballots postmarked by April 19, 2024 will be accepted if received by April 26, 2024. - d.
+By checking the box the sender shall attest to the fact that they are a valid property owner or valid lease holder at the address listed on the return envelope flap. - e.
+Mail-in ballots will be returned to the company, scanned, and tabulated.
+All ballots will be retained by the company. - f.
 Should a resident not receive a newsletter/ballot in the mail, he/she may come to The Other Barn to pick one up.
-The resident may complete the ballot, insert it into provided envelope, seal the envelope, complete the address and signature portion on the outside of the sealed envelope containing the ballot, and drop the sealed envelope with the ballot in the locked blue ballot box.
+The resident may complete the ballot, insert into provided envelope and seal, complete address and signature portion on the outside of the sealed envelope containing the ballot, and drop the sealed envelope with ballot in the locked blue ballot box.
 The ballots that have been dropped into the blue ballot box will be kept in the locked box until April 20, 2024, election day.
 Upon completion of all voting at 5 pm on election day, these ballots will be removed and validated by the EMC and counted.